GOkwori/Toons-Quiz/README.md

 The High Score page stands as a motivational hub for the Toons Quiz Game, showcasing the achievements of top players.
 Here's a snapshot of its features:

-* Leaderboard Display: Lists the top scores in a clear, easy-to-navigate format, celebrating player success.
+* `Leaderboard Display`: Lists the top scores in a clear, easy-to-navigate format, celebrating player success.

-* Dynamic Updates: Scores are updated in real-time, ensuring that new achievements are promptly recognised.
+* `Dynamic Updates`: Scores are updated in real-time, ensuring that new achievements are promptly recognised.

-* Player Names: Alongside scores, players' names or chosen aliases are displayed, adding a personal touch.
+* `Player Names`: Alongside scores, players' names or chosen aliases are displayed, adding a personal touch.

-* Reset Option: Includes a feature for clearing the leaderboard, allowing for fresh competition and new entries.
+* `Reset Option`: Includes a feature for clearing the leaderboard, allowing for fresh competition and new entries.

-* Navigation Ease: Direct links enable quick transitions to start a new game or adjust game settings, encouraging continuous play.
+* `Navigation Ease`: Direct links enable quick transitions to start a new game or adjust game settings, encouraging continuous play.

-* Inspirational Element: Acts as a challenge to new and returning players to surpass existing high scores.
+* `Inspirational Element`: Acts as a challenge to new and returning players to surpass existing high scores.

 ![High Scores](documentation/page-layout/high-score-page.PNG)